Teaching money management led to newfound evangelism

 Neighbor to Neighbor is a faith-based financial management program developed and piloted by Catholic Charities in Evansville, Indiana.
 It aims to help participants set healthy short-term and long-term goals to improve their financial wellness.
 To graduate, participants in Mount Vernon may miss only two biweekly evening sessions of the seven-week program.
 Their incentive is a stipend to pay a bill or bills of their choice.
-By the end of the course, as Bartlett discusses, participants walk away with much more than a check made out to a creditor.

 Each class begins with a prayer for guidance.
 Participants are encouraged to seek God’s guidance as they progress through the course — and through life.
 Course facilitators share faith lessons from their own lives.
-Bartlett says what he has learned the most is how to approach people from socioeconomic backgrounds much different than his own and identify with their issues.

 “Our issues are no different regardless of who we are,” he said.
 “It was uplifting to have different people come together in an atmosphere of trust.
 It is a brief look at what Kingdom living is all about.”

-The various topics covered in the Neighbor to Neighbor course include knowing the difference between wants and needs, understanding purchasing choices, delaying gratification and goal setting, the latter being the main purpose of the course, says Bartlett.
+The various topics covered in the Neighbor-to-Neighbor course include knowing the difference between wants and needs, understanding purchasing choices, delaying gratification and goal setting, the latter being the main purpose of the course, says Bartlett.

 The first class in Mount Vernon ended with eight graduates.
-From its inception in 2007 to the end of 2019, the Neighbor to Neighbor program boasted 25 classes (usually two each year, spring and fall) and a total of 190 graduates.
+From its inception in 2007 to the end of 2019, the Neighbor-to-Neighbor program boasted 25 classes (usually two each year, spring and fall) and a total of 190 graduates.